USEPA/epanet-manual/docs/11_importing_exporting.rst

    **File >> Import >> Network** commands.
 Complete network descriptions using this input format can also be created outside of EPANET using any text editor or spreadsheet program.
-A complete specification of the .INP file format is given in Appendix C.
+A complete specification of the .INP file format is given in Appendix :ref:`command_line`.

    It is a good idea to save an archive version of your database in this format so you have access to a human readable version of your data.